Morphisms of Neural Codes: Morphisms of Codes: Basic Definitions and Properties

 A restriction morphism $\pi_\gamma$ has the effect of forgetting the activity of all neurons not in $\gamma$.
 It can be thought of as ``deleting" the neurons not in $\gamma$, in the sense of \cite{mapsbetweencodes}.
 One can also define a union morphism by replacing each codeword in $\C$ by its union with $\gamma$.
 This generalizes the notion of adding a ``trivial neuron" as described in \cite{mapsbetweencodes}.
-Note that if $\Delta$ is a simplicial complex on $[n]$ and $\gamma\subseteq [n]$, then $\pi_\gamma(\Delta) = \Delta|_\gamma$, justifying the term ``restriction."
+Note that if $\Delta$ is a simplicial complex on $[n]$ and $\gamma\subseteq [n]$, then $\Delta|_\gamma$ is the usual restriction of $\Delta$ to $\gamma$.

 We now turn to a general method of constructing morphisms.
 Remarkably, Proposition \ref{prop:morphismfromtrunks} will show that every morphism arises in this way.

 \begin{definition} Let $\C\subseteq 2^{[n]}$ be a code, and let $S=\{T_1,\ldots, T_m\}$ be a finite collection of trunks in $\C$.
 Define a function $f_S:\C\to2^{[m]}$ by The function $f_S$ is called the \emph{morphism determined by the trunks in $S$}. \end{definition}